 The bird dog is a simple core exercise that improves stability, encourages a neutral spine, and relieves low back pain.
-It strengthens your core, hips, and back muscles.
-It also promotes proper posture and increases range of motion.
+This exercise pose uses the whole body to target and strengthen your core, hips, and back muscles.
+It also helps promote proper posture and increase range of motion.

-This exercise is suitable for people of all levels, including seniors, and it can be used to prevent injury, align your spine, and recover from low back pain.
+This exercise is suitable for people of all levels, including older adults, and it can be used to prevent injury, align your spine, and recover from low back pain.

 Keep reading to check out the benefits and variations of the bird dog exercise and learn a few additional exercises that target the same muscles.